mcaliman/mcaliman.github.io/_posts/en/programming/2024-04-27-monads-first-definition.md

 ---
 layout: post
 lang: en
 title: "Monads: A First Definition"
-excerpt: ""
+excerpt:
 category: Programming
 date: 2024-04-27 06:42:33
-tags: "Functional Programming","Monads"
+tags: "Functional Programming"
 comments: false
 ---
 In the world of functional programming, monads can be defined as **algebraic structures that encapsulate values and computations, providing a coherent interface for the management of computational contexts**.

 This definition, although more formal, maintains the essence of the monad concept as a container for values and behaviour.